 If multiple observations periods are contained within one GPB file, this column indicates which of those observation periods is being referred to.
 Observation periods are numbered sequentially in the order they appear in the GPB file.

 Length

-Length of the observation period.
+Length of the observation period in HH:MM:SS.

 Start Date